gregplaysguitar/django-projectmanager/readme.md

+This project is no longer maintained.
+Check out https://leaftimesheet.co - the time tracking application which grew out of this codebase.

+---

 A small time tracking and task management application designed for individuals.
 This project was originally built for my own personal use.
 Feel free to make suggestions or report issues.